 Contingent: the technique is intended for people over 18 years of age without restrictions on educational, social and professional grounds.

-Instruction.
-The following are statements about how you respond to a number of different situations.
-All statements are different, do not coincide in meaning, so carefully read each of them before answering.
+Instructions.
+Below are statements that relate to how you respond to a number of different situations.
+All statements are different and do not coincide in meaning, so read each of them carefully before answering.
 If the statement is “true” or “rather true” in relation to you, please put a “plus” mark in the “True” column.
-If the statement is “false” or “rather false” in relation to you, put a plus mark in the “False” column.
+If the statement is “wrong” or “rather false” in relation to you, put a “plus” mark in the “False” column.

 Occupation_______________________________________